A view across outer London — rows of residential terraces in the foreground with the central London skyline on the horizon — in daylight.

 Apply it

 Never judge a commute on an off-peak number.
-Look up the same journey at 08:00 on a weekday — and, if you can, do the trip in person at that hour before you commit.
+Look up the same journey at 08:00 on a weekday — and if you can, do it in person at that hour before you commit.

 Before you commit